taigakiyokawa/todo-app-react/README.md

 - Delete a todo
 - Change a todo is done or not to click a checkbox
 - Change all of todos are done or not to click one checkbox
-- Change edit mode to click a todo title
+- Change edit mode to click a pencil button
 - Update a todo title
 - Watch and validate form input value is empty
 - Count all of todos and all of todos which is done

-## Useage
+## Installation
 1. Clone this repository to your computer
 ```
 git clone https://github.com/taigakiyokawa/todo-app-react.git